Princeton Academy of the Sacred Heart

-Princeton Academy of the Sacred Heart is an independent school for boys in Kindergarten through Grade 8.
+Princeton Academy of the Sacred Heart is an independent school for boys from Junior Kindergarten through Grade 8.
 Located in Princeton, New Jersey the school is part of the Network of Sacred Heart Schools.

-The school is divided into two sections: a Lower School (Kindergarten through Grade 4) and a Middle School (Grade 5 through Grade 8).
-As of the 2012–13 school year, the school had an enrollment of 219 students and 27 classroom teachers (on an FTE basis), for a student-teacher ratio of 8:1.
+The school is divided into two sections: a Lower School (Junior Kindergarten through Grade 4) and a Middle School (Grade 5 through Grade 8).

 Princeton Academy has been accredited by the Middle States Association of Colleges and Schools since 2003.
-It is overseen by the New Jersey Department of Education and is a member of the Network of the Sacred Heart Schools, the National Association of Independent Schools, the New Jersey Association of Independent Schools, the Association of Delaware Valley Independent Schools, the International Boys' Schools Coalition (IBSC), the Council for Spiritual and Ethical Education, the Council for Advancement and Support of Education, and the Educational Records Bureau.
+It is overseen by the New Jersey Department of Education and, in addition to being a member of the Network of the Sacred Heart Schools, is part of the National Association of Independent Schools, the New Jersey Association of Independent Schools, the Association of Delaware Valley Independent Schools, the International Boys' Schools Coalition (IBSC), the Council for Spiritual and Ethical Education, the Council for Advancement and Support of Education, and the Educational Records Bureau.

 Mission

 Princeton Academy's mission is to develop young men with active and creative minds, a sense of understanding and compassion for others, and the courage to act on their beliefs.
 The school stresses the total development of each child: spiritual, moral, intellectual, social, emotional, and physical.

 The school's philosophy is rooted in the tradition of the Society of the Sacred Heart, which educates children to become leaders of a just society by adhering to the following five goals: